Dashboard Confessional: Alter the Ending, The Swiss Army Romance re-release (2009–2010)

 Dashboard Confessional began recording their sixth studio album, Alter the Ending, in 2008.
 Carrabba stated that the album could have turned into a concept album:

-"...only with the last three has it become, like, 'All right, these have a continuity, and there's something going on,' so I'm excited to see where that leads."

 On February 14, 2009, as a special Valentine's Day gift to fans, Carrabba released a free download on his MySpace page entitled "Even Now (Acoustic Version)" from their forthcoming studio album.
 In June 2009, the band began "sequencing the album," suggesting that the upcoming album was close to completion.

 In August 2009, Dashboard Confessional contributed a song to the motion picture soundtrack for the dark comedy film Jennifer's Body, titled "Finishing School."
 It was not featured on Alter the Ending.

 On September 10, 2009, Chris Carrabba confirmed on his Twitter page that the 12-song album would be released on November 10, 2009.
 It was found out that the album would be released on two discs, the first of which consisted of the full-band version of the album and the second consisted of the acoustic version.
 In addition, Carrabba stated that Dashboard Confessional would be touring with New Found Glory and Never Shout Never in the near future.
 On October 30, 2009, however, Carrabba announced via Twitter and Facebook that, due to a last-minute family emergency, the band would be cancelling their Alter the Ending tour with New Found Glory and Never Shout Never with the exception of a November 7 concert with the Louisville Orchestra.
 Although the longer tour with New Found Glory and Never Shout Never was cancelled, Carrabba announced on his website on November 10, 2009, that he and John Lefler would begin a 13-date acoustic tour with New Found Glory (who played acoustic sets as well) on November 30, 2009.